 Here is a closer look at our block area from my Instagram feed – my kids do truly love that dollhouse!

-Next to my beautiful home living area (another favorite of my kids’ – they love the kitchen!) is this.
+Next to my beautiful home living area (Another favorite of my kids’ – they love the kitchen!) is this.
 Not sure what it is, but it is growing.
+You would definitely not find this in a “Pinterest Classroom.”

 Somewhere in there is the pencil sharpener but be careful trying to use it because those buckets are teetering near it and could collapse at any moment.